kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. It has a ligamentum patella that is the central portion of the common tendon of quadratus femoris

 #### Answer: E. It has a ligamentum patella that is the central portion of the common tendon of quadratus femoris - *FALSE* = A. It consists of three articulations in one - TRUE
-- Technically, the knee joint is regarded as consisting of three articulations in one: two condyloid joints, one between each condyle of the femur and the corresponding meniscus and condyle of the tibia; and a third between the patella and the femur, partly arthrodial, but not completely so, because the articular surfaces are not mutually adapted to each other, so that the movement is not a simple gliding one.
-The cruciate ligaments are of considerable strength, situated in the middle of the joint, nearer to its posterior than to its anterior surface.
-They are called cruciate because they cross each other somewhat like the lines of the letter X, and have received the names anterior and posterior, from the position of their attachments to the tibia.
-The posterior cruciate ligament is stronger, but shorter and less oblique in its direction, than the anterior.
-The menisci are two crescent-shaped lamellae, which serve to deepen the surfaces of the head of the tibia for articulation with the condyles of the femur.
-The medial meniscus is almost semicircular in form whereas the lateral meniscus is almost circular and covers a larger portion of the articular surface than the medial one.
-The ligamentum patellae is the central portion of the common tendon of quadriceps femoris, which is continued from the patella to the tuberosity of the tibia.
+- Knee Joint is regarded as consisting of three articulations:
+	- Two condyloid joints
+		- One between each condyle of femur and corresponding meniscus and condyle of tibia
+	- A third between Patella and Femur, partly arthrodial, but not completely so
+		- Articular surfaces are not mutually adapted to each other
+			- So that movement is not a simple gliding one

+##### Cruciate Ligaments
+- Cruciate Ligaments are of considerable strength
+	- situated in middle of the joint, nearer to posterior than anterior surface
+- Called cruciate because they cross each other somewhat like the lines of the letter X,
+	- Named anterior and posterior, from position of their attachments to Tibia
+- PCL is stronger, but shorter and less oblique in its direction, than ACL

+##### Menisci
+- Two crescent-shaped lamellae, which serve to deepen the surfaces of the head of the tibia for articulation with the condyles of the femur
+- Medial Meniscus is almost semicircular in form whereas the lateral meniscus is almost circular and covers a larger portion of the articular surface than the medial one.

+##### Ligamentum Patellae
+- In central portion of the *common tendon of quadriceps femoris*, which is **continued from patella to the tuberosity of tibia**.

 ### Q1.84
 A person is seen in the Emergency Department with a _shallow knife wound in the posterior triangle_ of the neck about 1.5 inches (4cm) above the clavicle.
 He is complaining of anaesthesia below the wound and over the acromion and clavicle.
 The nerve most probably injured was: